Coronavirus destroys lungs. But doctors are finding its damage in kidneys, hearts and elsewhere.

 A particular danger of the virus appears to be its tendency to produce blood clots in the veins of the legs and other vessels, which can break off, travel to the lung and cause death by a condition known as pulmonary embolism.

-An examination of 81 patients hospitalized with pneumonia caused by COVID-19 in Wuhan found that 20 had such events and that eight of them died.
+An examination of 81 patients hospitalized with pneumonia caused by covid-19 in Wuhan found that 20 had such events and that eight of them died.
 The peer-reviewed data was published online April 9 in the Journal of Thrombosis and Hemostasis.

-Across New York City, blood thinners are being used with COVID-19 patients much more than expected, said Sanjum Sethi, an interventional radiologist and assistant professor of medicine at Columbia University’s Irving Medical Center.
+Across New York City, blood thinners are being used with covid-19 patients much more than expected, said Sanjum Sethi, an interventional cardiologist and assistant professor of medicine at Columbia University’s Irving Medical Center.

 “We’re just seeing so many of these events that we have to investigate further,” he said.